This is the multi-page printable view of this section. Click here to print.

 Review the following articles on Security Incidents and The Situation Room for further information on Security Incidents.

-Tracking Security Incidents from the Samurai MDR application:
+Tracking Security Incidents from the Samurai MDR portal:

-1. Ensure you are signed in to the Samurai MDR application
+1. Ensure you are signed in to the Samurai MDR portal

 2. From the main menu at the top left click Security Incidents.